effectfully/OTT/readme.md

 `π : ∀ {α} -> α ≤ β -> (A : Univ α) -> (⟦ A ⟧ -> Desc I β) -> Desc I β`

-If levels would be just natural numbers that would work, however forcing a user to write down such boring and verbose proofs (though, we could probably use a solver with some reflection) would be too obtrusive.
+If levels would be just natural numbers, that would work, however forcing a user to write down such boring and verbose proofs (though, we could probably use a solver with some reflection) would be too obtrusive.
 But `α ≤ β` can be equally written as `α ⊔ β ≡ β` and Agda has a built-in solver for universe levels, so here is the definition of `Desc`:

 ```
 data Desc {i b} (I : Type i) (β : Level b) : Set where